 THE TEN POLICIES

-1. Submissions + Guest Blog Post Policy: I don’t accept guest posts or solicitations for writing for the Influential Marketing Blog.
+1. Submissions + Guest Blog Post Policy: I don’t accept guest posts or solicitations for writing for my blog.
 I would love to reduce my current volume of these requests from 8 per week to zero.
 You have the power to make that happen.
 Please use that power.

 2. Errors + Omissions Policy: Everyone makes mistakes!
 If you find one, please email me at firstname.lastname@example.org and I will do my best to get it fixed as soon as possible.